jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:thanks for the question, mike. and let me just say that thequestion of -- the economicimpact of the lockdown wasabsolutely discussed at thefirst ministers -- on the firstministers' call with the Prime Minister last night. and all of the premiers sharedthe very diverse experienceacross the country and spokeboth about the diverseapproaches that people aretaking to fighting thecoronavirus. and the call is very useful thatway because people can sharebest practise. and they spoke about thedifferent places that they arein flattening the curve andabout how that was shaping theirown views about steps -- nextsteps to take.
+Thanks for the question, mike. and let me just say that the question of -- the economic impact of the lock down was absolutely discussed at the first ministers -- on the firstministers' call with the Prime Minister last night. and all of the premiers shared the very diverse experience across the country and spoke both about the diverse approaches that people are taking to fighting thecoronavirus. and the call is very useful that way because people can share best practise. and they spoke about the different places that they are in flattening the curve and about how that was shaping their own views about steps -- next steps to take.
-What I will say is that we as acountry, of course, we need tounderstand that we are a huge, huge country. and, therefore, understandablyvery, very diverse.
+What I will say is that we as acountry, of course, we need to understand that we are a huge, huge country. and, therefore, understandablyvery, very diverse.
 As Dr. Tam has just said.
-One thing that we have in commonthough is that every singlecanadian has made a hugesacrifice already in fightingthe coronavirus.
+One thing that we have in common though is that every singlecanadian has made a huge sacrifice already in fighting the coronavirus.
-That sacrifice is starting topay off.
+That sacrifice is starting to pay off.
-As we heard from Dr. Tam earlierthis week, overall in the wholecountry that it is now possibleto be I think as Dr. Tam put it, ever so slightly cautiouslyoptimistic that we are achievingsome kind of flattening.
+As we heard from Dr. Tam earlier this week, overall in the whole country that it is now possible to be I think as Dr. Tam put it, ever so slightly cautiously optimistic that we are achieving some kind of flattening.
-What is so essential for us allis not to squander thatachievement.
+What is so essential for us Allies not to squander thatachievement.
-We have all paid too high aprice already to throw it away. and so what I can say on behalfof the federal government isthat we believe really stronglythat we need to be really, really careful, reallydeliberate, and reallythoughtful about next steps.
+We have all paid too high Price already to throw it away. and so what I can say on behalf of the federal government is that we believe really strongly that we need to be really, really careful, reallydeliberate, and really thoughtful about next steps.
-Above all, let's remember thatwe've paid a really high pricealready and let's be sure thatthe sacrifices that we have madeare not wasted.
+Above all, let's remember thatwe've paid a really high price already and let's be sure that the sacrifices that we have made are not wasted.

 ---